BY BRAD SCHLUETER

 Here’s another glimpse at Williams’ interesting style of comping.
 His feel on this is a bit tighter than a triplet but still swings fiercely.
 In the second line, he plays a tasty triplet linear fill that has a repeating pattern of R L R L R LF.
 His right hand moves from his ride to his hi-hat cymbal while his hi-hat closes shortly before the next cycle.
 He briefly shifts the time feel creating a quarter-note triplet metric modulation at the end of the third line, which he does several times during this recording.

-“Fred” from Believe It by The New Tony Williams Lifetime
+The New Tony Williams Lifetime

 This up-tempo fusion tune has a very fast hi-hat pattern playing 1 & ah 2 & ah 3 & ah 4 & ah groove that’ll challenge almost any drummer’s speed and endurance.
 The last two bars of line two show the basic groove, though characteristically, he improvises a lot around it.
 There are a bunch of cool breaks throughout the tune, but some of the coolest ones occur during the song’s outro.
 Leading into it, Williams plays a repeating sticking of R L L to set up the cymbal hits on every third sixteenth-note and then abruptly shifts to a bar of samba before morphing that pattern into a Swiss triplet fill using a sticking of lR R L. He plays one of his fast single-stroke rolls leading into the next ensemble figure.
 The fifth line ends with a couple of measures of single-stroke sextuplets with an unusual accent pattern.
 The next line shows a triplet fill that’s played in groups of four that Williams ends a tad early, just before the final flammed descending tom run.
 His genius crosses over the genre barrier to influence better rock drummers, too — you may have been fortunate enough to have seen or heard the Jimmy Chamberlin Complex play a great version of this song.

-“Proto-Cosmos” from Believe It by The New Tony Williams Lifetime
+The New Tony Williams Lifetime

 This track is a great example of Williams’ explosive playing.
 He’s relentlessly aggressive, slamming his drums as hard as any rock drummer, even while playing more creative and complex ideas than most drummers could imagine.
 Although the bulk of the song is in 3/4, the drum breaks are all in 4/4, and Williams phrases his ideas using lots of odd groupings, ghost notes, and offbeat rhythms.